What is IR35?

-IR35 is a tax legislation rule which was brought in by the government in 1999, and came into effect as of April 2000.
-The main idea behind the IR35 rule is that HMRC are able to tax some contractors as though they are employees of the end client that they are contracting for.
+IR35 is a tax legislation rule which was brought in by the government in 1999 and came into effect as of April 2000.

-IR35 was introduced to prevent people from working under a ‘self employed’ mask when in fact they are working solely for one company, which means that they should be an employee.
+IR35 was introduced to prevent people from working under a ‘self-employed’ mask when in fact they are working solely for one company.
+HMRC take the view that the individual should be treated as an employee in this instance.
 Contractors who are caught out by IR35 legislation will pay more tax and will have their after-tax pay reduced by up to 25%.